mixja/jenkins/README.md

 You can use `make clean` to stop and remove the Jenkins container.
 This operation will NOT destroy your Jenkins configuration, which is persisted in the external `jenkins_home` volume.

-If you want to remove your Jenkins configuration, use the `docker volume rm jenkins_home` command to remove this volume:
+If you want to remove your Jenkins configuration, use the `make destroy` command to remove this volume:

 ```
 $ make clean